BIOP/biop-bash-scripts/README.md

 If you execute a script without specifying any path, you will be asked for one.

 The `full_install*` scripts are executing sequentially downstream install scripts.
-If you are interested in Fiji only, you can directly execute a downstream script.
+If you are interested in Fiji only, you can directly execute a downstream script (like only `install_fiji`).

 The way scripts are calling one another is shown below:

 ```bash
 full_install